Karl-Klusmann/Privacy-Policy-SimplyFarming/README.md

    a.
 Personal Data
    We collect personal data that you voluntarily provide to us when registering to use our app, including but not limited to your name, email address, phone number, contact details, and financial information related to your farming activities.

    b.
+Image Data
+   We collect image data that you upload to our app, including but not limited to photos of your slips that acts as proof of payment for the diesel purchase entry made that you choose to provide.

+   c.
 Usage Data
    We automatically collect usage data when you access and use the app, such as the dates and times of your requests, the features or pages viewed, app crashes and other system activity, and browser type.

-   c.
+   d.
 Financial Data
    We collect financial data related to your farming activities, including transaction records, expenses, income, and other financial details you provide.

 2. How We Use Your Information